zendesk/samson/README.md

 The website runs at `localhost:8080` by default.

-\* Currently `sdavidovitz` is hardcoded as the deploy user, you will want to change it to your own for testing.
+\* Currently `deploy` is hardcoded as the deploy user, you will want to change it to your own for testing.

 [1]: https://github.com/rails/rails/issues/10989